MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 ### Edit a site by using the Power Pages Management app

 On the Power Pages home page, on the site card, select the ellipsis (**…**), and then select **Power Pages Management** to open the Power Pages Management app.
 > [!NOTE]
+>Power Pages core packages related to enhanced data model will by default pre-installed on all Dataverse environments irrespective of whether  environment have Power Pages site or not.

+> [!NOTE]
 > The enhanced data model includes a new UCI model-driven Power Apps application that is named **Power Pages Management**.
 You must use this app for advanced customizations that aren't available through the Power Pages design studio.